 What advice would you give to someone who wants to follow in your footsteps?

 Make sure you are not following in anyone’s footsteps but your own!

 What I mean is that the only way you will find both happiness and success is if you follow your own path.
 The best way to do that is to just keep drawing, painting, writing, designing.
 Whatever it is you do, keep on doing it, and do it some more.
 Then, when you’re tired of it, go take a walk around the block and come back and do it some more.
 As time goes on, you’ll find your rhythm.
 You’ll start to see patterns and systems in your practice, and that’s how you’ll know you’ve found a groove.

 What does the future of design look like to you?
 What changes do you foresee in the near future that will affect your work?

 One thing that is obviously happening in design is AR, and I have been thinking a lot about how much the mainstream culture is going to actually adopt it and how prevalent it will become.

 Either way, I see it taking more of a front seat in the way people experience murals.
 I am at the very beginning stages of figuring out the best way to incorporate AR into my murals.
-I actually have dreamed of a completely black and white mural that would only be seen in color with AR, and ideally the mural would color itself in with a wild, splashy animation that could be seen in AR.
+I actually have dreamed of a completely black and white mural that would only be seen in colour with AR, and ideally the mural would colour itself in with a wild, splashy animation that could be seen in AR.